adalbertjnr/downscaler/README.md

 - **key**: only namespace is available for now.
 It means it will works at namespace level for match deployments to downscale
 - **operator**: only exclude is available for now.
 All namespaces under the list will be ignored during the downscaling scheduling
-- **values**: list of namespaces to be ignored during downscaling process, also it can override any namespace configured in the withAdvancedNamespaceOpts
+- **values**: list of namespaces to be ignored during downscaling process, also it can override any namespace configured in the withNamespaceOpts.downscaleNamespacesWithTimeRules
 <br>

 > [!IMPORTANT]